Argentina: Provinces

 Argentina is a federation of twenty-three provinces and one autonomous city, Buenos Aires.
 Provinces are divided for administration purposes into departments and municipalities, except for Buenos Aires Province, which is divided into partidos.
 The City of Buenos Aires is divided into communes.

 Provinces hold all the power that they chose not to delegate to the federal government; they must be representative republics and must not contradict the Constitution.
-Beyond this they are fully autonomous: they enact their own constitutions, freely organize their local governments, and own and manage their natural and financial resources.
+Beyond this they are fully autonomous: they enact their own constitutions, freely organise their local governments, and own and manage their natural and financial resources.
 Some provinces have bicameral legislatures, while others have unicameral ones.

-During the War of Independence the main cities and their surrounding countrysides became provinces though the intervention of their cabildos.
-The Anarchy of the Year XX completed this process, shaping the original thirteen provinces.
-Jujuy seceded from Salta in 1834, and the thirteen provinces became fourteen.

-After seceding for a decade, Buenos Aires accepted the 1853 Constitution of Argentina in 1861, and was made a federal territory in 1880.

-An 1862 law designated as national territories those under federal control but outside the frontiers of the provinces.
-In 1884 they served as bases for the establishment of the governorates of Misiones, Formosa, Chaco, La Pampa, Neuquén, Río Negro, Chubut, Santa Cruz and Tierra del Fuego.
-The agreement about a frontier dispute with Chile in 1900 created the National Territory of Los Andes; its lands were incorporated into Jujuy, Salta and Catamarca in 1943.

 La Pampa and Chaco became provinces in 1951.
 Misiones did so in 1953, and Formosa, Neuquén, Río Negro, Chubut and Santa Cruz, in 1955.
 The last national territory, Tierra del Fuego, became the Tierra del Fuego, Antártida e Islas del Atlántico Sur Province in 1990.
 It has three components, although two are nominal because they are not under Argentine sovereignty.
 The first is the Argentine part of Tierra del Fuego; the second is an area of Antarctica claimed by Argentina that overlaps with similar areas claimed by the UK and Chile; the third comprises the two disputed British Overseas Territories of the Falkland Islands and South Georgia and the South Sandwich Islands.